 Deployment Image Servicing and Management(DISM) enables developers to install features to an image either while it is running or offline.

 In the previous generations of Windows Embedded Standard, Image Builder Wizard was not offered.
 The experience of building an image by using IBW is a new one.
 There are three main steps involved in building an image using IBW.

 - Build bootable media containing Windows Preinstallation Environment (PE), Image Builder Wizard, and a collection of componentized features and driver packages.

-- After booting to Windows Preinstallation Environment, Image build wizard automatically starts and presents a wizard page that lets you select drivers, features, and languages.
+- After booting to Windows Preinstallation Environment, the Image build wizard automatically starts and presents a wizard page that lets you select drivers, features, and languages.
 IBW will automatically detect drivers that are needed on the hardware and will map those drivers to available driver packages, conduct dependency checking, and build the image on the device.
 After LogOn custom software can be installed or settings can be changed.

 - You can generalize and deploy.
 After you create a master image that has all the settings and software that you want, you can now run Sysprep to generalize the image.
 After that capture the image to a WIM file by using a tool named ImageX.
 This WIM file can be deployed to multiple computers.

 Building an image using Image Configuration Editor (ICE) offers some similar experiences as previous generations of the platform, but it also offers some new ones.
 ICE is installed on the development computer and is used in scenarios where images must be reproducible and also more customized.
 The steps that are involved in building an Image using ICE are as follows.

 - ICE generates a file that is named Unattend.xml that contains information about the features, drivers, languages, and updates that you want to include in an image.
 You can also use some scripts to improve and include some custom applications and software.
 You can also include preconfigure registry key settings.